JulianSimpli/node-ci/README.md

 ## Continuous Integration

-- CI is set up with Travis CI.
+- CI is now set up with **GitHub Actions** (see `.github/workflows/deploy.yml` for configuration).
-- On each push or pull request, Travis runs tests and checks code quality.
+- Travis CI is deprecated and no longer used (`.travis.yml` file).
-- See `.travis.yml` for configuration details.
+- On each push or pull request, GitHub Actions runs tests and checks code quality.